 In the second cohabitation period, there was no effect of treatment on male mating performance or fertility at 50 mg/kg/day.
-At 175 mg/kg/day there was a significant reduction in fertility index ($p \le 0.01$) although the value was only slightly below the lower limit of the historical control range.
-The mating index was lower than that of control males but within the historical control range.
-There was no adverse effect on the timing of mating, however, as all males mated within the first 5 days of cohabitation.
+At 175 mg/kg/day there was a significant reduction in fertility index (p \leq 0.01) although the value was only slightly below the lower limit of the historical control range.
+The a Percent of pairings that resulted in matings.